skramperger/Labor/README.md

 # Labor
-All program written for Arduino Hardware using PlatformIO through Visual Studio Code
+All programs written for Arduino Hardware using PlatformIO and Visual Studio Code